kmaheshwari24/Implementing-Sign-In-Functionality-with-Firebase-w-o-Simple-login/README.md

+# Sign-In functionality with Firebase w/o Simple Login
+  - using firebase for back-end
+  - using angular-seed for front end
+  - Sign-in functionality implementation script in home directory

+## Below is documentation from angular-seed
-# angular-seed — the seed for AngularJS apps
+angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these